drishtagrover/drishtagrover/README.md

   A full-stack app built with React, Node.js, and MySQL to manage blood stock, donor registrations, and requests.

 - **🧠 Sarcasm Detection Using BERT**
-  Used PyTorch and Hugging Face Transformers to fine-tune a BERT model for sarcasm detection — boosted accuracy by 15%.
+  Used PyTorch and Hugging Face Transformers to fine-tune a BERT model for sarcasm detection - boosted accuracy by 15%.

+- **💻 ETutor Website** – React, Tailwind, Framer Motion
+   A sleek, animated site for tuition agencies to promote their online teaching services.
+Used Framer Motion for scroll-based animations and interactive UI transitions.

 ## 💼Internship Experience
 -  Frontend Developer Intern at Railway Protection Force(RPF Delhi)